New Introductions from David Austin Roses for 2016

 Rosa ‘Roald Dahl’ (Ausowlish)

 Rosa ‘Roald Dahl’ is a new English Musk Hybrid Rose that has been released to commemorate centenary of the greatly loved author, Roald Dahl’s birth.
-This particular rose was chosen, as its flowers are a soft orangey peach colour, the new buds being blushed with touches of red, which reminded the breeders, and Roald Dahl’s wife Liccy Dahl, of the peach from Roald’s story ‘James and the Giant Peach’.
+This particular rose cultivar was chosen to represent Roald Dahl, as this rose’s flowers are a soft, orangey peach colour.
+The new buds are blushed with touches of red, which reminded the breeders, and Roald Dahl’s wife Liccy Dahl, of the peach from Roald Dahl’s story, ‘James and the Giant Peach’.

 Rosa ‘Roald Dahl’ has a delicious tea rose fragrance, with a definite fruit note to its perfume.
 It was a fragrance I very much enjoyed, the air around the roses was delicately perfumed with its scent.

 David Austin describe Rosa ‘Roald Dahl’ as being remarkably free flowering, with flowers being produced almost continuously.
 The rose flowers offer good weather resistance and are not inclined to ball, as is typical of many large flowered roses after periods of inclement weather.
 This interesting new rose has mid-green coloured foliage and carries far fewer thorns than most roses, making it a super addition to a family garden.